• Home

 Close up view of sliced keto Christmas cookie dipped in chocolate.

-Store in an airtight container at room temperature for up to 5 days or place in airtight container in refrigerator for up to two weeks.
+Store these keto cookies in an airtight container at room temperature for up to 5 days or place in airtight container in refrigerator for up to two weeks.

 Cookie dough can be placed in an airtight freezer bag or container for up to 3 months.